 In general, with the evolution of storage media and computing processors, the communication duration accounts for more than 50% of the total communication duration, hindering the further improvement of computing and storage efficiency [4].
-Only when the communication duration is reduced close to time cost of computing and storage, the 'short planks' in the bucket principle can be eliminated (see in Figure Z), and the computing and storage performance can be effectively improved.

 - ✓ The development of fast storage provides necessary media for big data (distributed storage) - Storage performance needs to improve by an order of magnitude to achieve more than 1 million input/output operations per second (IOPS). - Communication latency has recently increased from 10% to 60% of storage E2E latency. - Computing speed improvement (distributed computing)